 - 1 lime, zested and juiced

-- 1 TB chili powder
+- 2 teaspoons chili powder

-- 1/4 tsp salt
+- ¼ teaspoon salt

-Preheat grill to high heat.
+- Preheat grill to high heat.

-Cut cored pineapple into rings, about 1/2" thick.
+- Cut cored pineapple into rings, about ½" thick.
 Line a baking sheet with foil, and then lay pineapple slices flat on a the sheet.
 Brush pineapple with oil on both sides, and then drizzle with honey.
 Let pineapple marinate while the grill continues to heat up.

 Grilled Chili Lime Salmon:

-Prepare grill plates by cleaning if needed, and spraying with oil.
+- Prepare grill plates by cleaning if needed, and spraying with oil.
 Allow the pineapple juices to burn off as and make sure the grill is still very hot.

-Pat salmon dry, and then pat it dry again.
+- Pat salmon dry, and then pat it dry again.
 Wet fish may stick to the grill.
 Rub chili powder and lime zest onto the flesh side of the salmon.
 Sprinkle both sides of the salmon with salt.